lithdew/monte/README.md

 ## Features

-1. Send requests, receive responses, or send messages with no expectations for responses.
+1. Send requests, receive responses, or send messages without waiting for a response.
-2. Send from 50MiB/s to 1500MiB/s, with zero to two allocations max per sent message or RPC call.
+2. Send from 50MiB/s to 1500MiB/s, with zero allocations per sent message or RPC call.
 3. Gracefully establish multiple client connections to a single endpoint up to a configurable limit.
 4. Set the total number of connections that may concurrently be accepted and handled by a single endpoint.
 5. Configure read/write timeouts, dial timeouts, handshake timeouts, or customize the handshaking protocol.